diante0x7/diante0x7/README.md

 - spearheading new initiatives and projects by founding and leading the Rolan Group, a cybersecurity and intelligence organization.
 ## currently seeking :
 - any scholarship opportunities with a focus on cybersecurity, programming or intelligence
-- any internship opportunities for fall 2023 in regards to offensive security or intelligence
+- any internship opportunities during spring 2024 in regards to offensive security or intelligence
 - research opportunities with any academic instituion
 ## stats & achievements
 - CougarCS InfoSec Workshops Lead and CTF Co-Lead